 Water, plumbing and bathroom fittings

 Repair category 1

-Notes Seals around bath and shower areas are frequently troublesome.
+Notes No significant defects evident.
+Seals around bath and shower areas are vulnerable to leakage.
 Failure to seals can result in dampness/decay within hidden areas of the property.

-Heating and h ot water Repair category 2 Notes The central heating boiler is of an older design.
+Heating and hot water Repair category 2 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
+The central heating boiler is of an older design and corrosion is evident to the bathroom radiator.
 Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
 Future repair or replacement should be anticipated.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.